suit-wg/architecture/draft-ietf-suit-architecture.md

 explicit, for example when a device has one or more application firmware images and a recovery image with limited functionality, sufficient only to perform an update.

-Since many low end IoT devices use non-relocatable code, either the bootloader needs to copy the newly downloaded application firmware image into the location of the old application firmware image and vice versa or multiple versions of the firmware need to be prepared for different locations.
+Since many low end IoT devices do not use position-independent code, either the bootloader needs to copy the newly downloaded application firmware image into the location of the old application firmware image and vice versa or multiple versions of the firmware need to be prepared for different locations.